 Be excited about the employee that you are recruiting.
 This isn’t a police interrogation; it’s a conversation.
 Talk about your business, what you do, and what you expect your employee to do.
 Say that you are excited about his stay in the company.

-Not only would this show positivity in a somewhat tiring task, it would also motivate your hire to do his best to meet your expectations.
+Not only would this show positivity in a somewhat tiring task, but it would also motivate your new recruit to do his best to meet your expectations.

 Unless he’s a slacker.
 But why would you hire a slacker?

 CHECK OUT: 3 Great Ways For Your Blog To Make Money